5 Myths Runners Need To Know

 "Jumping into heavy resistance training without proper preparation can cause injury."

-This misconception seems to make sense, but upon closer examination it falls flat.
-The belief that light-weight, high-repetition training improves running performance is simply not supported by the research – it doesn’t improve endurance running performance (3).
+This misconception seems to make sense right?
+High-rep, low-load training mimics the demands of running which itself utilises high step counts and low (bodyweight) loads.
+However, on closer examination it falls flat.
+The belief that light-weight, high-repetition training improves running performance is simply not supported by the research – it doesn’t improve endurance running performance (Mikkola et al., 2011).

 Instead, it seems that the opposite is true!

 One should incorporate slow, heavy resistance training as this seems to best improve tendon stiffness, which improves running economy and performance, and reduces your chance of injury.
 Low weight, high repetition training doesn’t significantly increase tendon stiffness at all.
-(1)
+(Bohm et al., 2011)